knpuniversity/phpunit/knpu/mock-return.md

 *We* know that in `DinosaurFactoryTest`, we don't need to worry about testing the length anymore because that's done inside DinosaurLengthDeterminator's test.
 Every test class can stay focused.
+Which is important when there's dinosaurs running around.

 But... what if we accidentally *forgot* to call the length determinator?
 Like, we temporarily set the length to a hardcoded value... but forgot to fix it!
 Well, if